Uncertainty in predicting the stochastic gravitational wave background from compact binary coalescences: Investigating the uncertainty in the binary population

 \subsection{BBH mass models}

 In~\cref{sec:binarypop}, we introduced the PLP mass distribution model, which provides the best fit to the observed BBH population in GWTC-3~\cite{GWTC3_population}.
 For our fiducial model we adopted a single realization of this model, using the median values of the hyperparameters inferred from the population analysis.
 To accurately capture the uncertainties and correlations among these hyperparameters, we incorporate the full set of publicly available posterior samples obtained from the hierarchical Bayesian analysis of BBH mergers in GWTC-3.
 For each sample, we compute the corresponding GWB energy spectrum.
 The resulting ensemble of spectra, shown in~\cref{fig:PLPmass}, reflects the full uncertainty associated with the mass distribution.
 Additionally, we highlight the 90\% credible band arising solely from the uncertainty in the mass distribution.
+At lower frequencies, the background amplitude is proportional to the average chirp mass of the BBH population raised to the power of 5/3, where the chirp mass is the combination of component masses $\mathcal{M} = (m_1 m_2)^{3/5} / (m_1+m_2)^{1/5} $.
+For the PLP mass distribution model, this average is primarily a function of the spectral index $a$ of the power law and $\lambda_p$, the fraction of binaries in the Gaussian peak.
+A steeper power law leads to more low-mass binaries, while a smaller $\lambda_p$ reduces the contribution from the Gaussian peak near $34~\Msun$.
+The exact location and width of the Gaussian peak have only a marginal effect.
+These two parameters also largely control the shape of the background spectrum near its maximum.
+While a steeper power law shifts the peak toward higher frequencies, a dominant Gaussian peak tends to broaden it toward lower frequencies.

 To contextualize the uncertainty in the background spectrum derived from the GWTC-3 PLP model, we compare its 90\% credible band with those obtained using different population models and underlying GW data.
-Specifically, we consider the credible bands computed using the PLP and broken power law (BPL) models from GWTC-2~\cite{LIGO_GWTC-2:2020,LIGO_O3apop:2020}, as well as the simple power law model adopted in GWTC-1~\cite{LIGO_GWTC-1:2019,LIGO_O2pop:2019}.
+Specifically, we consider the credible bands computed using the PLP and broken power-law (BPL) models from GWTC-2~\cite{LIGO_GWTC-2:2020,LIGO_O3apop:2020}, as well as the simple power-law model adopted in GWTC-1~\cite{LIGO_GWTC-1:2019,LIGO_O2pop:2019}.
 This comparison, shown in~\cref{fig:BBHmass}, illustrates how our understanding of the BBH mass distribution has evolved with the increasing number of GW detections.
 The broader credible intervals in earlier models reflect the larger uncertainty due to fewer BBH observations.
 Notably, the two parametric models from GWTC-2, PLP and BPL, result in very similar credible bands.

 The mass of merging compact objects does not depend (or depends very mildly) on the merger redshift.
 Even the mass distribution of black holes depends only mildly on redshift, because BBHs originating from metal-poor progenitors dominate the entire population of merging BBHs across cosmic time~\cite{Mapelli:2019}.